Information Literacy Framework for Philadelphia University:

 Use Internet Resource pages from other colleges, universities, or appropriate organizations

-bulletSubscribe to a listserv or blog that is relevant to their future career
+bulletSubscribe to a blog, rss feed or use a wiki that is relevant to their future career

 Demonstrate critical thinking and evaluation